nishanmudalige/nishanmudalige/README.md

 My formal education and training is in mathemaics and applied statistics.

+I am currently a research biostatistcian at Alberta Health Services.

 To find out more, please check out my personal [website](#Website).

 ---